-The Eyes of Van Gogh, written and directed by Alexander Barnett, is a story, never told before, of the 12 nightmarish months Vincent van Gogh spent in the insane asylum at St. Remy.
-It is a film about his brother, Theo van Gogh and about Vincent and Paul Gauguin in the Yellow House in Arles.
+The Eyes of Van Gogh, written and directed by Alexander Barnett, is a story, never told before, about the 12 months Vincent van Gogh spent in the insane asylum at St. Remy.
+It is a film about his brother, Theo van Gogh (Gordon Joseph Weiss) and about Vincent and Paul Gauguin (Lee Godart) in the yellow house in Arles.
 It is a film about painters and artists, Impressionists and Post-Impressionists.
 Most important, it is a film about madness; a film of obsession.
 After the disastrous months spent with Gauguin in the yellow house in Arles, Vincent van Gogh, in desperate search of a cure from attacks that increasingly plague him, voluntarily enters an insane asylum in the town of St. Remy 10 miles from the yellow house.
 Van Gogh, portrayed by Alexander Barnett, entrusts himself to the care of Dr. Peyron, played by Roy Thinnes.
 The intent of The Eyes of Van Gogh is to get inside Vincent's head.
 By using a subjective camera throughout the entire film, everything seen and felt is from van Gogh's point of view.
 When the film shows van Gogh's relationships with his brother Theo, with the artist Paul Gauguin, or his father, Theodorus van Gogh, or in the yellow house in Arles or the insane asylum in St. Remy, we see things as Vincent sees, imagines, dreams or remembers them.
-The Eyes of Van Gogh strives to give objective expression to inner experience, i.e., to show what Vincent was thinking and feeling; to explore his sense of madness, his obsession to paint, what it means to be an artist.
+The Eyes of Van Gogh strives to give objective expression to his inner experience, i.e., to show what Vincent was thinking and feeling; to explore his sense of madness, his obsession to paint, what it means to be an artist.
 The purpose of The Eyes of Van Gogh is not for the audience merely to be a witness, but rather for them to live within the image and to participate psychologically in the action of the film.
 Vincent's mind, from beginning to end, is always engaged.
 Van Gogh's confusion, struggle, bewilderment and desperation - his madness - grow and grow.
 Vincent is never totally in the present.